 Show Details

-For personal customers, a bank account must be compliant: true before you can create orders.
+A bank account must be compliant: true before you can create orders.
 Two paths to compliance:

 Customer self-verifies — After submitting data via API, redirect the customer to the presigned URL.
 They complete identity verification (facial scan + ID matching) in the Etherfuse UI, which marks the bank account compliant immediately.

 Etherfuse admin reviews — Submit everything programmatically and wait for admins to review the uploaded documents.
-The customer’s selfie and government ID (Step 3) must be uploaded before the admin can complete the compliance check.
+The customer’s selfie and government ID must be uploaded before the admin can complete the compliance check.

 Only data where source_organization_id matches their org